Why do some people use honey for acne? Here, we’ll look at the properties of honey, and some recipes using honey for skin and acne in particular.

 In general, I should state upfront that I am usually very sceptical about many of the claims made about honey.
 Whilst some people are keen to extol honey as a home-remedy for all manner of health problems, I tend to look for evidence.
 That stated, it is without doubt that honey does have some particular benefits, most notably has anti-bacterial properties.

 I do have a page about honey and cinnamon cures, but it’s clear I don’t take them seriously.
 Instead, I try to put together a balanced perspective, and I cover a number of issues on my page Is Honey Good For You.

 However, I suspect that honey could have its uses when used topically on the skin – in other words, it has properties that make me think the idea of using honey for acne and other skin issues could, has real merit.

 There is rather a lot of research documenting the antibacterial efficacy of honey, and use in the treatment of wounds.
-You can read more about this here.

-It should, however, be pointed out the tests proved active on particular bacterias, that may or may not have relevance for acne.
+It should, however, be pointed out the tests proved active on particular bacteria, that may or may not have relevance for acne.
 Indeed, people who claim to have tried honey on their skin, report mixed results.
 I am not aware of any trials as I write in June 2014, using honey for acne specifically.